bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 * **Registered** (a.k.a. defined) entries have a defined configuration paired with a given key.
   (and usually, it also has a resource as well.)
   Resolved entries are by definition Registered, but not necessarily the other way around.
+* **Computed** (a.k.a. 'comp') entries are often referred to in DI as "factories": entries defined by a function that is fed dependencies as parameters when they are available or change. (this is the basis of Angular.)

+### RxJS

+You do not have to understand RxJS to use @wonderlandlabs/can-di-land.
+However there are references to subscription that you may better understand after reviewing (Subject)[https://rxjs.dev/guide/subject] in the RxJS docs.
+(BehaviorSubject)[https://rxjs.dev/api/index/class/BehaviorSubject] are also used and referenced.

 ## Resource types and configuration